Universal limit linear series and descent of moduli spaces: Universal limit linear series by descent

-Also, there is not in general a unique minimal sufficient collection of uniformly concentrated multidegrees: for instance, if we have that $B$ is one-dimensional, and there are two points $b_1,b_2 \in B$ such that $X_b$ is smooth if $b \neq b_1,b_2$ and $X_{b_1}$ and $X_{b_2}$ each have one node, then because the behavior at $X_{b_1}$ and $X_{b_2}$ is independent, there are four uniformly concentrated multidegrees, and there are two different ways of choosing two of these four to get a sufficient collection.
+\begin{rem} There is not in general a unique minimal sufficient collection of uniformly concentrated multidegrees: for instance, if we have that $B$ is one-dimensional, and there are two points $b_1,b_2 \in B$ such that $X_b$ is smooth if $b \neq b_1,b_2$ and $X_{b_1}$ and $X_{b_2}$ each have one node, then because the behavior at $X_{b_1}$ and $X_{b_2}$ is independent, there are four uniformly concentrated multidegrees, and there are two different ways of choosing two of these four to get a sufficient collection.

-On the other hand, while the collection of all uniformly concentrated multidegrees is canonical, it turns out not to be large enough in general: indeed, we need to allow the collection $\md_I$ to have repeated entries, because this situation will occur naturally when considering base change. \end{rem}
+On the other hand, while the collection of all uniformly concentrated multidegrees is canonical, it turns out not to be large enough in general to allow for the most transparent treatment of our construction.
+Indeed, distinct multidegrees may become the same under base change, so when considering base change of limit linear series we will naturally be led to allow the possibility that our collection $\md_I$ has repeated entries. \end{rem}

 \begin{prop} If $\pi:X \to B$ is a smoothing family then for any $b \in B$, there is a Zariski neighborhood $U$ of $b$ on which $\pi$ is consistent.

 In addition, if $(\md_i)_{i \in I}$ is a sufficient collection of uniformly concentrated multidegrees, and $\md$ is any uniformly concentrated multidegree, then there is a Zariski neighborhood $V$ of $b$ and $i \in I$ such that $\md=\md_i$ on $V$. \end{prop}